danmenjivar/js-tictactoe/README.md

 A tic tac toe game.
 This is part of the Odin Project curriculum.

 ### 💡 Features
-* Go 1v1 or
+* Go 1v1 in a game of tic tac toe.
-* play versus the computer

 #### 🛠️ Built with
  * HTML